 II.
-File a nonprovisional patent application to get a patent
+File a nonprovisional patent application first to get a patent sooner than later

-If you file the PPA first and wait 12 months to submit the corresponding NPA, then the NPA won’t be examined until 30 months after submitting the PPA, as shown in Figure 3 above.
+If you file the provisional application first and wait 12 months to submit the corresponding nonprovisional application, then the nonprovisional application won’t be examined until 30 months after submitting the provisional application, as shown in Figure 3 above.
 Filing the provisional first delays the patent grant.

-Depending on your desired goal, you can choose to delay patent costs.
-It wasn’t always like this.
-Previously, the Patent Office used to examine all NPAs on a first-come-first-served basis.
-Now, you can request prioritization of your NPA by filing a request for prioritized examination.
+Depending on your desired goal, you can choose to delay patent costs by filing a provisional patent application first.
+Alternatively, if you have the funds to argue with the examiner, you can file the nonprovisional patent application first.
+You can also request prioritization of your nonprovisional application by filing a request for prioritized examination.
 Your patent application would be brought from the back of the line to the front of the line for examination.

 If you are uncertain whether you want to delay patent costs or get your patent sooner than later, then my recommendation is to file the provisional patent application.

-If you file a PPA to delay patent costs, you can change your mind the next day.
+If you file a provisional application to delay patent costs, you can change your mind the next day.
 You don’t have to wait 12 months, as shown in Figures 2 and 3 above.
-You can file the NPA the day after.
-You don’t have to wait one year to file the NPA.
+You can file the nonprovisional application the day after.
+You don’t have to wait one year to file the nonprovisional application.

-However, if you file the NPA, then the NPA will enter the queue for examination.
+However, if you file the nonprovisional application , then the nonprovisional application will enter the queue for examination.
 You cannot take it out of the line for examination unless you abandon your patent application, which I do not recommend.
-If you want the patent even faster, then all you need to do is file the NPA with a request for prioritized examination.
+If you want the patent even faster, then all you need to do is file the nonprovisional application with a request for prioritized examination.

 IV.
 Related questions

-What are the legal differences between a PPA and NPA?
+What are the legal differences between a provisional and nonprovisional application?